Images of Eczema (Atopic Dermatitis) (10)

 - Broad-acting oral immunosuppressive medications, such as methotrexate or cyclosporine, may also be used for more widespread or severe eczema cases.
 These medications may cause serious side effects and should be carefully monitored by your medical professional.

-- Janus kinase (JAK) inhibitors, such as upadacitinib (Rinvoq) and abrocitinib (Cibinqo), are oral medications that may be prescribed for severe cases.
+- Janus kinase (JAK) inhibitors, such as upadacitinib (Rinvoq) and abrocitinib (Cibinqo), are oral medications that may be prescribed for patients aged 12 and older with moderate-to-severe atopic dermatitis that is not responsive to other systemic therapies.
 This class of medication is very effective but should be used with caution given their black box warnings and potential side effects.

 - In individuals who have multiple areas of broken skin or a history of bacterial skin infections, diluted bleach baths several times per week may be recommended.